kudujs/java-template/README.md

 node build
 ```

-"node build" will also create an optimized version of the examples and copy the output to the folder 'build/web/'.
+"node build" will also create an optimized version of the examples and copy the output to the 'dist' folder.